pankajsagar-creator/hello-world/README.md

 Classic hello world repo.

-To help me practice how to use GitHub.
+To help me practice how to use GitHub locally.